hynek/structlog/docs/api.rst

    .. method:: __init__(self, wrapped_logger: WrappedLogger, processors: Iterable[Processor], context: Context) -> None
       :noindex:

-   Unfortunately it's impossible to define initializers using `PEP 544 <https://www.python.org/dev/peps/pep-0544/>`_ Protocols.
+   Unfortunately it's impossible to define initializers using :pep:`544` Protocols.

    They currently also have to carry a `Context` as a ``_context`` attribute.